Diffusion-Based Feature Denoising and Using NNMF for Robust Brain Tumor Classification: Materials and Methods

 In this stage, we evaluate the suggested feature-space diffusion defense at the test time.
 The method implemented a forward diffusion step to perturb the clean NNMF feature vectors at a chosen timestep purt, then used the trained denoiser to assess the clean features x0.
 Finally, we compare the classifier performance on clean vs purified (defended) features using confusion matrices and test accuracy, and export a Python-ready defended test bundle for AutoAttack.
-The following data tables report types and quantitative comparisons between clean and diffusion-defended test features.
+The following data tables report types and quantitative comparisons between clean and diffusion-defended test features. { The figures in this subsection appear clean and defended feature representations, confusion matrices, and standard test accuracy, allowing a direct visual assessment of the effect of diffusion-based refinement on classification results. }